These are reached by clicking the Advanced Settings button visible in the Main Controller

-Below, you see a list of Shortcuts, with Ctrl+M selected.
 To change a shortcut, drag it up to the Customised menu list or the popup menus and toolbars list.

 Deadkeys are used to help type accented characters with some keyboards.
 The language input tab lets you alter the deadkeys to suit your keyboard and if necessary force WordSmith to use the keyboard layout of your choice whenever WordSmith starts up.

 Here my Windows has several keyboard layouts installed, the current one in the system is checked.
 (This has to do with keyboard drivers: you can install different drivers with the same physical keyboard, which can mean that on some keys the shape printed is not the character you get when you press it.
 I'm no longer using the default keyboard driver at the top of the list but a UK Extended keyboard which allows more deadkeys.)

 To type in Maori, you probably select Maori in Windows; here, you'd change a couple of deadkeys.
 At present, as the list shows, pressing ` then A gives À, but users of Maori usually prefer that combination to give Ā.